bwhmather/bdc-js/README.md

 the real thing.
 This results in a smaller, simpler, and probably much slower library.

+It is a good choice for small projects that are too dynamic to complete easily using vanilla javascript, but where a complex build setup and tens of megabytes of compiled code would be overkill.
+It is a bad choice for pages that must repeatedly re-render a large amount of dynamic data, and for more complicated applications where you may benefit from the larger ecosystem around other libraries.

 BDC is currently under active development.
 The API is unlikely to change significantly before 1.0, but there may still be bugs that need to be ironed out.